 After learning about the incredible benefits of using a harness, how can you not consider getting one for your loyal canine friend?
-In all sincerity, a harness is a great tool to walk a dog, particular one that likes pulling on a leash.
-Weight distributes evenly across the chest of a dog when using a harness, whereas a collar can inflict injury on the dog’s neck.
+In all sincerity, a harness is a great tool to walk a dog, particularly one that likes pulling on a leash.
+Weight distributes evenly across a dog’s chest when using a harness, whereas a collar can inflict injury on the dog’s neck.

-Harness training a dog can be daunting.
+Harness training a dog can be daunting, especially if you start when your dog is older.
 But with these five easy steps, you should have an easy go of it.

 Get ready for harness training